Lawrenceville Rideshare Lawyer

 Ali Awad, the managing attorney for The CEO Lawyer Personal Injury Law Firm, has spent the last few years turning a local firm into a fast-growing national brand.
 The CEO Lawyer is not intimidated by standing up to large insurance companies, especially when protecting the interests of a client.

-The CEO Lawyer personal injury team is dedicated to the best interest and long-term health of our clients.
+The CEO Lawyer personal injury team is dedicated to the interest and long-term health of our clients.
 We’ll offer our knowledge, experience, and resources to help you restart your life after this experience.

 To get your next chapter rolling, The CEO Lawyer is here to manage your financial recovery.
 Call (770) 525-9098 or contact us online today to schedule your free initial case review with an experienced Lawrenceville rideshare attorney.